mxriverlynn/backbone.picky/readme.md

 ### Basic Usage

-You can create collections supporting exclusive selections

-- from a single-select collection type, which extends your base collection,
-- from an existing collection instance.

-#### Creating a single-select collection type

-To create a single-select collection type, apply the mixin in its `initialize` method.
+To create a single-select collection type, apply the mixin in the `initialize` method.
 Assuming your base type is `Backbone.Collection`, augment it with

 ```js